GROWERS: Asociación La Victoria

 Net wt.
 10oz (285g)

 This Santa María has an almond toffee backbone coupled with a sweet crisp apple acidity in addition to notes of dried grape and apricot.
 It is representative of why we love so many of the coffees from Huila.
-This coffee replaces a reliable favorite of ours, Café Giraldo.
+This coffee is one of our three staple washed Colombian offerings that we go through over the course of each year, along with Café Giraldo and Pitalito.

 This coffee is grown on small farms in the verdant and dramatic mountains surrounding Santa María.
 The coffee producer's group is known as Asociación La Victoria, which is supported in part by a larger group, the Fundación Samaria de Desarrollo Social Agroambiental y de Fomento a la Economía Campesina (FUSAMDES) a non-profit whose mission since 2011 is to improve and promote the "social, agro-environmental development of the peasant economy" in the Santa María region.